mapzen/ios/README.md

 Step 1: Get yourself a free [Mapzen API Key](https://mapzen.com/developers/sign_up).

-Step 2: Install the beta SDK through [Cocoapods](https://cocoapods.org/pods/Mapzen-ios-sdk).
+Step 2: Install the SDK through [Cocoapods](https://cocoapods.org/pods/Mapzen-ios-sdk).

 Step 3: Check out the sample app [source code](https://github.com/mapzen/ios/tree/master/SampleApp) or `pod try Mapzen-ios-sdk` to load it immediately.
 You'll need that API key from step 1 in either case.
-See where to set it [below](#configure-api-key).
+See where to set it [below](#configure-sample-app-api-key).

 Step 4: Let us know your thoughts!
 You can either open a [new issue on GitHub](https://github.com/mapzen/ios/issues) or send us email at ios-support@mapzen.com.